 Credit: Delta

-Delta SkyMiles members have five primary ways to earn MQDs.
-Here's an overview of each way.
+Delta SkyMiles members have a handful of primary ways to earn MQDs.
+Here's an overview.

 Earn by flying Delta and partner airlines